KitsunebiGames/km-engine/README.md

-# Kitsune Mahjong
+# Kitsune Mahjong Engine
-Kitsune Mahjong is an open source Mahjong Solitaire game, inspired by [Kyodai Mahjongg](https://cynagames.com/).
+Kitsune Mahjong is a game about fox girls playing Mahjong, the game was initially going to be fully open source.

-Over time various mini-games using the Mahjong tiles will be added.
+For now the actual gameplay will be closed source.

+In this source tree you'll find the engine (and if you look back in the history you'll find a mahjong solitaire game implemented on top.)

 ## Contributing
 I will not be accepting any pull-requests for this repository.